 Additionally, degree options with specific course concentrations are available in:

 • Biomolecular Science

-Please see the Assistant Professor of Engineering Science and Technology Studies for more degree option information.
+Please contact Jakob Spjut, Associate Professor of Engineering Science and Technology Studies, for more degree option information.

 As part of the Connecticut College of Technology (COT), the technology studies associate’s degree provides a seamless pathway (with automatic acceptance, full transfer of credit, and junior / third-year status) for graduates who transfer to COT universities including the Eastern Connecticut State University, the University of Hartford, and Central Connecticut State University.
 Please see the QVCC COT Site Coordinator for more details regarding GPA requirements for the COT university partners.